 If the INVITE request contains a "shaken" PASSporT with rcd claims, then the TSP shall include the rcd claims in the PASSporT signature validation procedure, but otherwise may either use or ignore these rcd claims based on local policy.

 If the INVITE request contains an "rcd" PASSporT, then the TSP shall either accept or discard the "rcd" PASSporT, based on local policy.
-If local policy dictates that the TSP accepts the received rcd PASSporT, then it shall verify the PASSporT as described in clause 5.2.2.
+If local policy dictates that the TSP accepts the received “rcd” PASSporT, then it shall verify the PASSporT as described in clause 5.2.2.
 If verification passes, the TSP shall convey the verification results to the called endpoint as described in clause 5.2.2.1.

-If verification fails, the TSP shall discard the rcd PASSporT.
+If verification fails, the TSP shall discard the “rcd” PASSporT.

 If a TSP retargets a terminating INVITE request containing an "rcd" PASSporT (e.g., as a result of a terminating feature such as call forwarding), then the retargeting TSP shall either include the "rcd" PASSPorT in the retargeted INVITE request or discard the "rcd" PASSporT, based on local policy.